 Body lifting procedures may be appropriate for individuals who are of stable weight that is reasonably proportionate to their height and body frame.
 In addition, it is recommended that women considering future pregnancies postpone and abdominal body lift since pregnancy may diminish results.
 Body lift procedures may be performed on adults of any age who have realistic goals in mind for improvement of their body contour.

-Good candidates are:
+Good candidates for Body Lifts are:

 - Individuals with significant soft tissue looseness in one or multiple body areas